alevel7/EpicMail/README.md

 # EpicMail
-a web app that helps people exchange messages/information over the internet.
+A web app that helps people exchange messages/information over the internet.